ricardoyanez/grazing/README.md

 GRAZING uses the Fortran NAG Library Mark 18.
 NAG does not maintain the documentation of too old versions.
 Fortunately, the documentation for Mark 18 can be found in this [site](https://www1.udel.edu/nag/ohufl18pd/LibDoc.html).

-## Environment variables
+## Data Files

-The data files are defined through environmental variables.
+GRAZING comes with three data files, `massexp_2004.dat`, `mtablex_2004.dat` and `be23.dat`.
+The location of these files is defined in `grazing_file.icl` and must be changed for every compilation of GRAZING.

+A better way is to define the location of the files via shell environment variables.
 This supercedes the file names defined in `grazing_file.icl`.

 In `.bashrc`

 ```
-GRAZ_DIR=[path to GRAZING data directory]
+GRAZ_DIR=$HOME/grazing
 GRAZ_MASS_EXP=$GRAZ_DIR/massexp_2004.dat
 GRAZ_MASS_NIX=$GRAZ_DIR/mtablex_2004.dat
 GRAZ_FILE_BE23=$GRAZ_DIR/be23.dat
 export GRAZ_MASS_EXP GRAZ_MASS_NIX GRAZ_FILE_BE23
 ```

+`GRAZ_DIR` defines the path to the directory where the data files are located.
 I personally put the data files in `/usr/local/share/grazing/`.

+Changes to `fys_lib.f`, where the data files are opened and read, are distributed as a patch (`fys_lib.f.patch`).

 ## Calls to `C05ADF`